-Tye was trained specifically for J.R.'s individual needs and helps him with the things he deals with on a daily basis, such as social anxiety.
-Tye can sense J.R.'s heartbeat and blood pressure from 75-100 feet away and will come to him when he senses either being elevated.
+Tye was trained specifically for my individual needs and helps me with the things I deal with on a daily basis, such as social anxiety.
+Tye can sense my heartbeat and blood pressure from 75-100 feet away and will come to me when he senses either being elevated.

-After he was trained, Tye was given to J.R. as a gift.
+After he was trained, Tye was given as a gift.
 All service dogs from Dogs Nation are gifts to their owners.
 They work on donations and never charge for a dog.

 Missouri State Capitol